-Amanda Fiore received her MFA in Creative Writing from San Diego State University in 2012.
+Amanda Fiore received her MFA in Creative Writing from San Diego State University.
 Her fiction and poetry have appeared in print and online in literary journals including The Sentinel Quarterly, Prick of the Spindle, Unlikely2.0, The Haight Ashbury Literary Journal, and Guanxi.
-Amanda currently teaches academic writing at the University of Maryland and is a resident at Creative Alliance in Baltimore.
+Amanda currently teaches academic writing at the University of Maryland and is a resident at Creative Alliance.

 Literary Happy Hour

-Join the CityLit family for cold beer and book talk celebrating the fabulous Baltimore Book Festival.
-Beer courtesy of Union Brewing Company.
+Join the CityLit family, Poe Baltimore, and Smile, Hon, You're in Baltimore for cold beer and lit gab celebrating the fabulous Baltimore Book Festival.

 Smile, Hon, You’re In Baltimore